mattieka/cart253/projects/project3/notes.md

 UM I DID IT, that page above for processing was super helpful. i had to round the position of the character to the nearest gridline.

+--

+COLLISION TIME!!! gonna make some "rocks" to collide with